NYPL/metadata-documentation/workflows/digitization/po.md

     1. Is assigned to the relevant MSU liaison based on **Division**
     1. Is assigned to Digitization Coordinator for POs to notify them that rights may be needed
     1. Has the person who requested the metadata added to the ClickUp task as a watcher
-1. The request will appear in [Digitization Tracking 🔒](https://app.clickup.com/2305128/v/l/6-164664866-1?pr=18903295) in the **Create Metadata** section
+1. The request will appear in [New Digitization Tracking 🔒](https://app.clickup.com/2305128/v/l/6-164664866-1?pr=18903295) in the **Create Metadata** section

 ### Metadata Creation (For MSU Staff)
-1. Monitor your [ClickUp notifications 🔒](https://app.clickup.com/2305128/notifications) and [Metadata Services › Digitization & Approvals › Digitization Tracking 🔒](https://app.clickup.com/2305128/v/l/6-164664866-1) for metadata creation tasks that have been assigned to you
+1. Monitor your [ClickUp notifications 🔒](https://app.clickup.com/2305128/notifications) and [Metadata Services › New Digitization › New Digitization Tracking 🔒](https://app.clickup.com/2305128/v/l/6-164664866-1) for metadata creation tasks that have been assigned to you
     1. Incoming PO metadata requests will have a task name that begins with PO and the status of **Create Metadata**
 1. Review the task description to determine what item(s) need to be created in MMS
     1. If a [bnumber](/metadata-documentation/metadata/element/identifier/bnumber/), [MSS Unit ID](/metadata-documentation/metadata/element/identifier/mss-unit/), or [TMS ID](/metadata-documentation/metadata/element/identifier/tms/#tms-id) is provided, search it in MMS to verify whether an earlier record for the item(s) or any parent collections or containers already exist(s)